 What is the right price for a stairway lift?
 How much should one have to pay for a straight or curved stairlift?
 We try to demystify this below.

 In looking at stairlift costs is important to understand chairlift is not simply product you buy internet and ship your front door.

 - A proper on-site evaluation of your situation so the best options can be presented for your stairway, the user(s), and your budget. (you should never be pressured to decide during a sales visit)

 - The proper measurement of your staircase and any obstructions.

 - The product itself (from a manufacturer that will be there to support it).

 - The professional and safe installation of your stairlift.

 - Service when you need it.
 You should be able to talk to a member of the company any time you call.

 - A warranty for parts and labor.
 This should be clearly explained, and you should never be required to buy service contract.

-It is easy to low price on cheap foreign made product will installed by local handyman and that may not supported by manufacturer few years from now.
+It is easy to give a low price on cheap foreign made product will installed by local handyman and that may not be supported by the manufacturer a few years from now.
 Parts may not available on some foreign brands after they change models.